Data Types and In-Memory Data Model#

 Apache Arrow defines columnar array data structures by composing type metadata with memory buffers, like the ones explained in the documentation on Memory and IO.
 These data structures are exposed in Python through a series of interrelated classes:

-• Type Metadata: Instances of pyarrow.DataType, which describe a logical array type
+• Type Metadata: Instances of pyarrow.DataType, which describe the type of an array and govern how its values are interpreted

 • Schemas: Instances of pyarrow.Schema, which describe a named collection of types.
 These can be thought of as the column types in a table-like object.